johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    6       /opt/microsoft/mdatp/sbin/wdavdaemonclient
    4       /usr/bin/sleep
    ```
-To improve this performance, locate the path with the highest number in `count` row and add a process exclusion (in case of executable) or a file/folder exclusion (in case of file) for it.
+To improve the performance of Defender for Endpoint on Linux, locate the path with the highest number in `count` row and add a global process exclusion (in case of executable) or a global file/folder exclusion (in case of file) for it.
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).

 ## Troubleshoot performance issues using eBPF Statistics

 **Applies to:**
-- All file/ process events, specifically for syscall based performance issues.
+- All file/ process events, including for syscall based performance issues.

 eBPF (extended Berkeley Packet Filter) statistics command gives insights into the top event/process that's generating the most file events, along with their syscall ids.